xoofx/xoofx.github.io/_posts/2015-09-27-struct-inheritance-in-csharp-with-roslyn-and-coreclr.md

 Though this is valid objection that [object slicing](https://en.wikipedia.org/wiki/Object_slicing) can be harmful.
 On a similar subject, I recently made a mistake of moving a method from a struct to an extension method applied, but of course, the `this ` parameter was not making the parameter an `implicit ref` but was actually copying the struct, which was absolutely not what I wanted to do!
 Some inattention and struct implicit copy by value can introduce severe bugs... plain structs harmful?

 Still, something potentially harmful should not always be banned from a usage.
-In .NET, most developers barely develop structs, so it would not hurt this majority to introduce a feature that they would not use anyway...
+In .NET, most developers barely develop structs, so it would not hurt this majority to introduce a feature that they would not really use...

 Anyway, let's dive into how to implement this with CoreCLR and Roslyn. **At least, this is an interesting and small journey, even if we don't necessarily intend to bring back our discovery to home!**